 For non-verbs, the next-to-last syllable of the root word receives stress.
 If the root word has only one syllable, then the stress falls on it.
 Verbs are stressed on the final syllable of their root.
 A secondary stress may be added to any important affix to denote importance.

 1 These forms are made with the standard suffixes.
-Therefore, stress always falls on the syllable ka.
+Therefore, stress always falls on the syllables ka, po and so.

 Kartara has four classes of grammatical number.
 Singular refers to one and dual refers to two.
 Paucal is relative, generally denoting 3-10, while plural denotes a quantity greater than that.